jeffreycwitt/pl339/docs/27-regulation-proposals.md

   * In what ways might the Internet of the 21st century be said to be at risk of returning to "Neo-Feudalism"?
 * The nature of regulation
   * Why does the Internet *seem* "less" regulable according to Lessig?
-  * WHy is the Internet actually (or potentially) quite regulable, and perhaps the most regulable communication system ever invented?
+  * Why is the Internet actually (or potentially) quite regulable, and perhaps the most regulable communication system ever invented?
   * What are the four modalities of regulation identified by Lessig?
   * How does regulation (in these different forms) function both as a constraint and as protection?
     * Consider here why Habermas would say the pursuit of consumer sovereignty alone is self-defeating.
-Why is consumer freedom/choice lost if it is not also regulated?
+    * Why is consumer freedom/choice lost if it is not also regulated?
+(In other words: why might regulation - which feels like a constraint - actually be a protection?
     * How does Hobbes express this idea?
 * The Daily Me: Filtering as a threat to deliberative democracy
   * What does Sunstein mean when he refers to the "Daily Me"?
   * Why is filtering information necessary and important?
     * (In fact, why does Shapiro think the Internet offers democracy better ways of filtering?)
-  * How did old code constrain "filtering" in ways that were seemingly good for deliberative democracy?
+  * How did old (pre-digital) code constrain "filtering" in ways that were seemingly good for deliberative democracy?
   * Why might these constraints seem like "bugs", when they could actually be "features"?
+    * What are some of the general positives mentioned by Sunstein?
-    * What are som examples?
+    * What are some specific examples?
   * How have changes in the code removed the "bugs" or "friction" in the old code and thereby created potentially new problems for democracy?
   * What is the difference between polarization and a deliberative enclave?
     * Why can the Internet's ability to foster group formation be seen as both a good and bad thing for deliberative democracy?
     * What other factors determine when group formation is a benefit for deliberative democracy and when it is a threat?
       * What impact does the medium have on group polarization?
       * How might the medium contribute to cybercascades or "illusions of preponderance"?
-      * How do the Podcast about Youtube illustrate this?
+      * How did the Podcast about Youtube illustrate this?
   * How can regulation be used to protect these features that were previously protected by the "imperfections" of the old code?
     * Why must a regulator be extra careful when regulating political speech?
-How would Habermas explain this concern?
+    * How would Habermas explain this concern?
     * What are the different forms of neutrality that regulation can take with respect to speech?
-What are the pros and cons of these different approaches?
+    * What are the pros and cons of these different approaches?